Anti-Bullying Websites and Apps

 The National PTA website has information about how parents and caring adults can help create a healthy school and community climate that is free of bullying.
 It includes resources for parents to host anti-bullying events, basic information on bullying, and articles on how parents can make sure their own child doesn’t become a bully.

-Presents bullying prevention tips for teachers, principals, and parents.
+Presents bullying information for teachers, principals, and parents.

 Kids Against Bullying